Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 And I hated the removal much more than the application.

 You have to proceed slowly because basically everything is glued to your skin.
+So you can't just rip it off.

-And And in particular, in my case,
+And in particular, in my case,

-please don't do that.
+Oh my gosh.
+Please don't do that.

+What?
 Just kidding.

+I see your microphone over there.
 I think clearing my throat is the least of our worries.

 What was I saying?

 they got to pay you a lot more for that part.
+Jesus.

-pros aid
+prostate pros aid

-that's uh what year is this this is 1994 it's bloodline
+prosthetic aid i think is is look at you that's uh what year is this this is 1994 it's bloodline

-if you watch carefully, you'll realize that I haven't got a fucking clue how to throw a football.
+If you watch carefully, you'll realize that I haven't got a fucking clue how to throw a football.

 I don't do American football, but they gave the impression that this is what Pinhead does when he's relaxing on set.

 He likes to throw a football around in the parking lot.
+This Cenobite.

+No, he doesn't.
 Who the fuck is that?

 Is that...

 Oh, that's Jamie.
+Right.

+Okay.
 That's from that's from the remake.

+The Zulu remake.
 Oh, okay.

-I haven't haven't seen that picture before.
+I haven't seen that picture before.
+So she is a lady.

 I could never tell what gender that cenobite was, which is another reason you guys were so ahead of your time.

-You had non-binary cennobites.
+You had non-binary cenobites.

-In some ways.
+In some ways, I mean,

 you said I was

 wearing a skirt.
+So cool.

 It's like an SNM thing.

-a young teenager and I didn't realize until last year when I reread Books of Blood because I was in a really dark place after
+Gosh, so I read Clive Barker's stuff as a young teenager, and I didn't realize until last year when I reread Books of Blood, because I was in a really dark after,

 you see it as an adult in a totally different way.

 Now, this is very recently.
+Yeah.

+This is like a year ago.
 I was like, oh my God, Clive Barker's a gay dude.

-This is like Barry Manilow coming out.
+This is like Barry Manalo coming out.

 You're like, duh.
+Well, now look at me.

-He was into like leather bonding.
+I'm like, oh, yeah.
+He was into like leather bond.

 That's probably why I liked it because I was a goth kid and I thought stylistically, it's so cool.

+Hey, everyone.
 Don't miss my come together tour.

 I've added a late show in West Palm Beach, Florida on Friday, September 19th.